 CE1-1 Use integer versions of 8-tap Lanczos filters when reference picture is larger than current picture (JVET-O0240)

 The contribution JVET-O0240 proposes two alternative sets of filter coefficients to be used for motion compensation interpolation filtering when the reference picture is of higher resolution than the current picture.
 The contribution suggests that the scaling factor between the current picture and the reference picture is used to determine which filter to use.
 The Lanczos2 filter has filtering characteristics adjusted for 2x scaling factor.
 The Lanczos1 filter has filtering characteristics adjusted for 4x scaling factor.
-In the Core Experiment the two proposed filters are tested individually for all factorsscaling factors
+In the Core Experiment the two proposed filters are tested individually for 2x scaling case and 4x scaling case.
+The Lanczos2 filter is also tested for 1.5x scaling case.
+The precision of the filter coefficients have been adjusted in the CE compared to the original proposal in order to align the filters with the existing design in the VVC draft.
+Additionally, a Laczoss2.67 filter (adjusted for 1.5x scaling factor) is tested for the 1.5x scaling case and the 2x scaling case.
+The filters used for downsampling in CE1-1 are applied for conventional inter prediction only, and not for the affine mode.
+The affine mode uses the existing 6-tap filters in the VVC draft also for the case when reference picture resampling is applied.

-CE1-1.a Use integer version of 8-tap Lanczos2 filter when reference picture is larger than current picture
+CE1-1.1 Use integer version of 8-tap Lanczos2 filter when reference picture is larger than current picture

 For luma, the following filter is used when the reference picture is larger than current picture: